Do you want to help your child build a “can-do” attitude? Help them build a growth mindset!

 • Teach them to reframe their fear, if possible, and develop positive reframes.

-• Visit school during off-hours to practice classroom changes.
+• Visit the school during off-hours to practice classroom changes.

 • Set up a parent-teacher-child conference and bring their what-if questions to the meeting.